Charlie-belmer/netmask-privacy-plugin/README.md

  * Disable sockets and pings (which can break some applications)
  * Set up general parameters for protection, and preventing sites from bypassing some filters.

- Here is a screen shot of the installed plugin:
+View of the installed plugin:

  ![Netmasker Privacy Plugin Screenshot](/screenshots/netmasker_screen_shot.png?raw=true "Installed Plugin")